idaholab/moose/modules/doc/content/help/inl/index.md

   application and contributing directly to the project.

-To request access to an [!ac](INL) developed code, please contact follow the instructions on [INL's Nuclear Computational Resource Center](https://inl.gov/ncrc/) website.
+To request access to an [!ac](INL) developed code, please follow the instructions on [INL's Nuclear Computational Resource Center](https://inl.gov/ncrc/) website.